Greek Souvenirs – What To Buy In Greece

 Kombolois are made of different types of beads, including grass, wood, and silver.
 You will find several stores that sell handmade kombolois in unique designs.
 Amber is the most common material used in making worry beads.

-Kombolois are such a significant part of Greek culture that an entire museum is located in the old city of Nafplion that showcases Komboloi.
+Such a significant part of Greek culture are Kombolois, an entire museum located in the old city of Nafplion that showcases hundreds of Komboloi.
 This Komboloi museum was established to save and spread the knowledge of the traditional worry beads.

 Tavli means “board” in Greek.
 It is used to refer to the games played on a backgammon board.
 A backgammon set consists of a wooden frame, two sets of 15 checkers, and two dice.
 Backgammon is popular in Greece among people of all ages.
 Men usually gather in kafeneia and play backgammon during their coffee breaks.